Frequently asked questions (FAQs)

 Endorsements and collaborations

 It is great to see the growing number of organisations tackling the plastic waste issue and retailers providing solutions.
-We believe there is no single ‘silver bullet’ solution to the plastic waste problem and often collaborate with other other not for profits and community organisations and share their efforts via social media.
+We believe there is no single ‘silver bullet’ solution to the plastic waste problem and often collaborate with other not for profits and community organisations and share their efforts via social media.
 Plastic Free July does not use pre-written guest post content, include backlinks or contain advertising on this website.

 Working with us